rlindsberg/Projekt-Smart-Display-1302II/README.md

 # Projekt-Smart-Display-II1302
-A smart home solution that user can send messeage to a door display via internet
+A smart home solution that enables users to send messages to a door display via internet.